 The stress scenario develops over a two-year period.
 Extreme withdrawals of liabilities occur as a result of an immediate major downgrade of both Aegon Nederland's long term financial health and short term credit rating.
 Furthermore, assets suffer an immediate capital market shock resulting in an inability to sell investments other than 'highly liquid' ones, over a one-year period.
 Assets and liabilities experience an instantaneous upwards shock to the risk free interest rate by 1.5 percentage points, which increases linearly to 3.0 percentage points after exactly one year.
 In addition, the value of non-highly liquid investments decreases further as a result of a credit spread shock of 1.5 percentage points.
+The initial margin requirements are also instantaneously shocked by 75% which linearly goes to 0% after exactly one year.

 In this scenario, available liquidity remains in excess of required liquidity over the entire two year period.
-The following table shows available and required liquidity, prior to occurrence of the stress scenario at the end of 2020, and the liquidity up to and including the end of 2022 after the occurrence of the stress scenario.
+The following table shows available and required liquidity, prior to occurrence of the stress scenario at the end of 2021, and the liquidity up to and including the end of 2023 after the occurrence of the stress scenario.

-December 31, 2020 December 31, 2022 Stress scenario
+December 31, 2021 • December 31, 2023 Stress scenario

-Available Liquidity 518 456 1,433
+Available Liquidity 388 350 1,413

-Required Liquidity 9 29 702
+Required Liquidity 9 17 814

-Excess Liquidity 509 427 731
+Excess Liquidity 379 333 599